 ACL Rehabilitation: Getting Back in the Game

-Lyn Ausdemore, Chris Green, Tyler Lathrop, Zalie Limbach & Allen Jackson ABD, share thoughts on Anterior Cruciate Ligament rehabilitation
+Lyn Ausdemore, Chris Green, Tyler Lathrop, Zalie Limbach & Allen Jackson share thoughts on Anterior Cruciate Ligament rehabilitation.

-Once an injury occurs, rehabilitation must take place in order to heal.
+Once an injury occurs, rehabilitation must take place to heal.
 Rehab can take weeks or months, depending on the severity of the injury.
 Many athletes do not take rehab exercises seriously and will not complete the whole rehab schedule.
 While many do the exercises, they do them incorrectly.
 One factor that causes many re-occurring injuries is poor technique during rehabilitative exercise.
-Many young athletes may never experience full recovery until they understand that improper technique is the cause of the on-going problem.
-When you are in recovery, the information received can be very helpful and can provide the analysis recovery based on performance and personal commitment.
-The focus of this paper is on injuries occurring to the Anterior Cruciate Ligament (ACL) and what it takes to overcome such adversity.
+Many young athletes may never experience full recovery until they understand that improper technique is the cause of the ongoing problem.
+When you are in recovery, the information received can be beneficial and provide the analysis recovery based on performance and personal commitment.
+This paper focuses on injuries occurring to the Anterior Cruciate Ligament (ACL) and what it takes to overcome such adversity.

 Cluett (2008b) explained the function of the anterior cruciate ligament (ACL) as the primary resisting force to forward motion of the tibia.
 The anatomical construction of the knee joint helps in understanding this relationship (Cluett, 2008b).

 The femur (thigh bone) sits on top of the tibia (shin bone), and the knee joint allows movement at the junction of these bones.
 Without ligaments to stabilize the knee, the joint would be unstable and prone to dislocation.
 The ACL prevents the tibia from sliding too far forward.
 (Cluett, 2008b, p.1) The ACL is a broad ligament joining the anterior tibial plateau to the posterior femoral intercondylar notch (Cross, 1998).